-Are Private Ski Trails and Secluded Mountain Bike Trails the New Ranch Norm?
+Are Private Ski Slopes and Secluded Mountain Bike Trails the New Ranch Norm?

 Mountain biking and alpine skiing may be on the path of fly fishing, with ranch owners wanting to privatize the land where they recreate.
 This would allow for a landowner to enjoy private ski trails in the winter and secluded mountain biking trails in the summer months.